 During this month precipitation averages to around 76mm (again about 3 inches).
-Temperate dropping at nighttime to about 7°C 45°F and rises during the day to about 17°C 62°F. (Of course as mentioned for January these are average temperatures and vary between the towns and especially the mountain regions).
-On the mountains the temperature is again dropping to as low as 0°C or even lower.
+Temperate dropping at night time to about 7°C 45°F and rises during the day to about 17°C 62°F. (Of course as mentioned for January these are average temperatures and vary between the towns and especially the mountain regions).
+On the mountains, the temperature is again dropping to as low as 0°C or even lower.
 Sometimes the snow appears in the plains and stays for long in the Troodos Mountains as far as March and even April.
-Frosts also appear in many occasions both inland and in the coastal areas especially during the early hours of the morning.
-This effect of the snow in the mountain rages together with strong northerly winds makes February seeming colder and chillier than the previous winter months especially during nighttime and late evening.
-Mountain temperatures are ranging from 7°C to sometimes well below 0°C. Hail always waits in the corner and threatens the hard work and labor of farmers as it usually harms all sorts of plantations, from apple trees to citrus and green vegetables.
+Frosts also appear on many occasions both inland and in the coastal areas especially during the early hours of the morning.
+This effect of the snow in the mountain rages together with strong northerly winds makes February seeming colder and chillier than the previous winter months especially during night time and late evening.
+Mountain temperatures are ranging from 7°C to sometimes well below 0°C. Hail always waits in the corner and threatens the hard work and labour of farmers as it usually harms all sorts of plantations, from apple trees to citrus and green vegetables.
 Frosts have their own share of damage to agriculture living small farmers complaining year after year.

 Water temperature depending again on location (east, south, west) usually averages to about 18°C 64°F. Air Humidity is averaging 68% with up to 11 rainy days within the month.

 The average daily wind speed in February has could be around 14 kph in the southern part of Cyprus, that’s the equivalent to around 9 mph (8 knots).
 Studies have shown that in recent years the maximum sustained wind speed has reached 63 kph, that’s the equivalent of around 39 mph, or 34 knots.